apache/spark/python/docs/source/development/testing.rst

     python/run-tests --testnames pyspark.sql.tests.test_arrow

-Please refer `Testing PySpark <https://spark.apache.org/developer-tools.html>`_ for more details.
+Please refer to `Testing PySpark <https://spark.apache.org/developer-tools.html>`_ for more details.

 Running tests using GitHub Actions
 ----------------------------------

-You can run the full PySpark tests by using GitHub Actions in your own forked GitHub repositry by few clicks.
-Please refer
+You can run the full PySpark tests by using GitHub Actions in your own forked GitHub repositry with a few clicks.
+Please refer to
 `Running tests in your forked repository using GitHub Actions <https://spark.apache.org/developer-tools.html>`_ for more details.